d-sedano/capstone-project-group-3/docs/index.md

 ### Implementation
 - Recieves a JSON object in the format of the object to be updated in the database, then carries out the update.

-  - user/update/userId - Updates registraion details for given user
+  - user/update/userId - Updates registraion details for user of ID userId

-  - role/get/id - Returns the role assigned to a given user
+  - role/get/id - Returns the role assigned to user of ID id

+### Impact if service is down
+- Frontend applications will not be able to carry out CRUD operations for products or users in the database.
 ### Type
 - Component
-### Description
-- Communicates with the repository with get and set commands
-### Methods
-- user_update(integer userId) - Updates registraion details for given user
-###
-- role_get(id) - Returns the role assigned to a given user